 These securityholder materials are being sent to both registered and non-registered owners of the securities.
-If you are a nonregistered owner, and the Company or its agent has sent these materials directly to you, your name and address and information about your holdings of securities, have been obtained in accordance with applicable securities regulatory requirements from the intermediary holding on your behalf.
-By choosing to send these materials to you directly, the Company (and not the intermediary holding on your behalf) has assumed responsibility for (i) delivering these materials to you, and (ii) executing your proper voting instructions.
+If you are a non-registered owner, and the Company or its agent has sent these materials directly to you, your name and address and information about your holdings of securities, have been obtained in accordance with applicable securities regulatory requirements from the intermediary holding on your behalf.

+By choosing to send these materials to you indirectly, the intermediary holding on your behalf has assumed responsibility for (i) delivering these materials to you, and (ii) executing your proper voting instructions.
 Please return your voting instructions as specified in the request for voting instructions.